Welcome to the 2022/23 Season

 Thankyou to all the athletes, great job!

-Mandatory - UAA: All U-12 athletes are required to attend a UAA ice session as designated by Ringette Alberta.
+Athletes are required to attend a UAA ice session as designated by Ringette Alberta.
 This will measure their skating proficiency in the areas of forward skating, backwards skating, tight turns, and pivots.
 There will be approximately 30 players on the ice for each UAA session.

 Results of the UAA, along with previous coach feedback if available, will be used to determine groupings for the first evaluation scrimmage for U12.
 Groupings for subsequent scrimmages will be determined by a combination of UAA results and evaluation results from prior scrimmages.